-At KIPP STRIVE Primary, we are focused on preparing our students for college beginning in kindergarten.
-By having two skillful teachers in each kindergarten classroom, our students benefit from differentiated and small group instruction, assessment, and character development.
+At KIPP STRIVE Primary, we are focused on preparing our scholars for college beginning in kindergarten.
+By having two skillful teachers in each kindergarten classroom, our scholars benefit from differentiated and small group instruction, assessment, and character development.
 We offer an extended school day and year led by loving, dedicated staff in a positive, safe environment.

 It is the mission of KIPP STRIVE Primary School to grow, in each and every one of our scholars, the intellect and character necessary to achieve and lead in middle school, high school, college, and beyond.

 To begin the path to and through college in Kindergarten, KIPP STRIVE Primary School ensures that our scholars both learn to read and read to learn.
 Our school implements a balanced literacy framework across content areas to ensure that all scholars have frequent access to literacy instruction.
 Our extended literacy block affords our scholars an extensive 155 minutes of literacy instruction daily.
 In addition to the Common Core Standards in reading, English Language Arts, and math, which contain strong connections between literacy and other subject areas, we use intentional strategies to connect literacy to other content areas, such as journals and word problems in math, outlining information from text in science, and concept maps and graphic organizers to synthesize written information in writing/social studies.
 At our school, we believe that conceptual math encourages our scholars to view math as a tool rather than a procedure.
 In this way, math grows beyond numbers on a page into being a creative means of thinking.
 In order to achieve this aim, conceptual math instruction follows a concrete to representational to abstract progression.